wisemuffin/nsw-doe-data-stack-in-a-box/README-data-modeling.md

 naming: `raw__<source>__<source table name>`

 All raw data will still be in the RAW database.
 These raw tables are referred to as source tables or raw tables.
-They are typically stored in a schema that indicates its original data source, e.g. datahub
+They are typically stored in a schema that indicates its original data source, e.g. datansw

 ### Staging